MirageC79/Interfaces-for-WobbleX-integration/README.md

 One interface disc will allow the WobbleX to slide and pivot on the Screw Nut while the other interface disc will match the bed mount.
 ![screen-gif](./Pictures/WobbleX_Gif12fps.gif)

-## How can you integrate this on you printer?
+## How can you integrate this on your printer?
-In this repository you will find CADs and STLs that can be adapted to various 3D printers in order to benefit from the best Z wobble management system.
+In this repository you will find CADs and STLs that can be adapted to various 3D printers in order to benefit from the best Z wobble management system out there.

 Buy WobbleX on Aliexpress Mellow 3D Official Store: https://s.click.aliexpress.com/e/_DDdeMyP